knightsUCF/CarRacing/Log.md

 So the main things we are interested in is the procedural generation.

 Freeze our current game.
+We have a very good core loop, so let's preserve the feel of that.
 Create a new project, and build the systems modularly from scratch clean working.

+There might be some time to figure out the procedural generation.
+We are interested in two things here:

+1) how to get rid of the black thin lines

+2) biome generation

+To observe the next biomes we will need to override the game over state, since we keep losing and restarting the game.

 # Procedurally Generating on the Fly: IEnumerator CreateGrounds(Vector3 pathPos)